jeffreybergier/Blog-Getting-Started-with-Vision/README.md

     }
 ```

-### Seed the vision system with an 'Observation' when the user taps the screen.
+### 4. Seed the vision system with an 'Observation' when the user taps the screen.

 When the user taps the screen, we want to find out where the user tapped, then pass that into the vision system as the seed observation.
-We also want to drop a red box around it so the user can see what we are tracking.
+We also want to draw a red box around it so the user can see what we are tracking.
 In order to do this.
 Add an `@IBOutlet` property to your view controller for the Highlight View.
 Add a UIView into the Storyboard and wire it up to the outlet.
 Don't configure any autolayout on it because we will be managing its frame directly.

 ``` swift
     @IBOutlet private weak var highlightView: UIView? {